ympbyc/sebone/README.md

 ### render

-Each view implements `render' message to update the UI with new infomation.
+Each view implements `render` message to update the UI with new infomation.
-`el' message pulls out the instance of the UIConstructor that you set on initialize.
+`el` message pulls out the instance of the UIConstructor that you set on initialize.
-`model' pulls out the model you set with `setModel'.
+`model` pulls out the model you set with `setModel`.

 ```smalltalk
 !HackerView render